 Like any other household equipment your computer needs a clean-up now and again.
 There are two kinds of "clean-up" your computer needs.
 We can do this work for you if you prefer, or you can follow these instructions to do it yourself.

 You should never WET electrical equipment - especially your computer.
-But you can use a cloth dampened with cleaning solution - a few drops of mild detergent in a pint of warm water - to wipe over the outside.
-And dont use paper towel or tissue - it can be abrasive; a soft microfiber cloth is best.
+But you can use a cloth just dampened with cleaning solution - two or three drops of mild detergent in a pint of warm water - to wipe over the outside.
+And dont use paper towel or tissue - it can be abrasive; a clean soft microfiber cloth is best.

 Clean PC hardware

 When your computer is turned on it acts like a vacuum cleaner.
 It sucks air in to keep the working parts cool.
 And like a vacuum cleaner, the dust and fluff gets trapped inside.
 Now and again it needs "emptying".
 On laptops cleaning inside is a job for a professional - but you can do this yourself for a tower or desktop case.
 Get your vacuum cleaner ready with hose and nozzle (not brush).
 A small (1/2 inch or so) paintbrush is also useful.

 With your computer turned off and unplugged from the mains do the following:

 - Take a damp cloth and wipe over the outside, paying particular attention to the vents and grilles.
 Then